firebirdberlin/nightdream/docs/faq/faq_en.md

 * Solution 1: Disable Daydreams completely (System Settings > Display > Daydream).
 Instead you can setup the auto start feature of the app to your needs.
 * Solution 2: Try to enable Settings > Appearance > Force auto rotation in DayDream.

+### What do the markings in the calendar mean?

+A dot on a day indicates a recurring event.
+If the color matches the highlight color, there is a one-time entry on that day.
+A long press on a day opens your system's calendar app.
+To display these events, the app needs permission to access your calendar.

 [Top](#table-of-contents)